andreharrang-lab/SetSail/README.md

 👉 https://oddandre.github.io/SetSail/ 👈

+Update 09.08.2026:
+* Now you can add consumption and cost and it will calculate the total cost for the route.
+For sail it will also take into condisderation if you are partly sailing and motoring
+* Possible to take a backup of all your routes and favourites.
+And export/import routes to in example a plotter onboard your boat

 Update 04.08.2026:
 * Possible to see nm and time between two waypoints.
 * Possible to add favourite places on the map and store for later use.